defold/extension-odin/docs/index.md

 ODIN is a versatile cross-platform SDK engineered to seamlessly integrate real-time voice chat into multiplayer games.
 This extension adds a Lua interface, enabling seamless integration of ODIN Voice into your Defold game.

+## Not ready for production

+This integration is still in development and not ready for production use.

 ## Installation